jdan/isomer/README.md

 ## Getting Started

-To start using Isomer, you first need to include a small (7kb minified) script wherever you see fit:
+First, grab a copy of Isomer [here](https://github.com/jdan/isomer/releases/latest).
+You can also [pay for it](https://gumroad.com/l/Xzlg).
+Then, include the script wherever you see fit:

 ```html
 <script src="/path/to/isomer.min.js"></script>
 ```

 After which you'll need to place a canvas in your document that we can later refer to.
-Be sure to give it a width and height!
+Be sure to give it a width and height.

 ```html
 <canvas width="800" height="600" id="art"></canvas>
 ```

-**Note:** To improve the look of your canvas on retina displays, declare the width and height of your canvas element as double how you want it to appear.
+**Note (Optional):** To improve the look of your canvas on retina displays, declare the width and height of your canvas element as double how you want it to appear.
 Then style your canvas with CSS to include the original dimensions.

 ```css
 #art {